jackyzoufeng/FFmpeg.AutoGen/README.md

+## Important Announcement

+**This project is undergoing a transition to a semi-managed model over the coming months.**

+- **All existing packages and versions will continue to work** - there will be no breaking changes to existing functionality
+- The project is now **MIT licensed** (changed from LGPL) - see LICENSE.txt for details
+- **Contributions are welcome!** If you'd like to help with the project, please feel free to contribute
+- The FFmpeg binaries continue to be distributed with their original licenses from the source

+**Founder & Maintainer:** Ruslan Balanukhin (Rationale One)

+For questions and support, please continue using [stackoverflow.com](https://stackoverflow.com/search?tab=newest&q=ffmpeg%20autogen) or the [questions repository](https://github.com/Ruslan-B/FFmpeg.AutoGen.Questions/issues).

+---

 # Important
 **The FFmpeg API is vast and complex and this project exposes it with minimum modifications - support is very limited.
 Please consider to ask *how to* questions on [stackoverflow.com](https://stackoverflow.com/search?tab=newest&q=ffmpeg%20autogen) or in special repository on [github.com](https://github.com/Ruslan-B/FFmpeg.AutoGen.Questions/issues).